gutenbergtools/gutenbergsite/site/help/shakespeare.md

 the 100th book, for example.

 Groups of Shakespeare books were published by Project Gutenberg over the years.
-For simplicity, we refer below to the 1100 series, the 1500 series, the 1700 series, and the 2200 series.
+For simplicity, we refer in this document to the 1100 series, the 1500 series, the 1700 series, and the 2200 series.
 You can hover over every link to see which series it was part of.

-Some titles were maintained over the years such that they are best grouped with another series, such as Venus and Adonis which, while its book number is 1045, we group with teh 1500 series.
+Some titles were maintained over the years such that they are best grouped with another series, such as Venus and Adonis which, while its book number is 1045, we group with the 1500 series.